Skagen, Denmark – Best Things to Do

 Skagen is the northernmost town in Denmark.
-It is a popular travel destination during the summer, but you can visit it all year around.
-Skagen is famous for being the preferred location of many Danish artists during the 19th and early 20th centuries.
-It also has its trademark yellow houses with red roofs, great seafood restaurants and a long beach.
+It’s a popular travel destination during the summer but you can visit all year round.
+Skagen is most famous for being the preferred location of many Danish painters during the 19th century.
+It also has its trademark yellow houses with red roofs, great seafood restaurants, and a long beach where two seas visibly flow into each other.

 Grenen

-Grenen is the peak of Skagen.
-It is a long beach area and the northernmost point of continental Denmark.
+Grenen is the peak of Skagen – a long sandy beach area and actually the northernmost point of continental Denmark.

-The two seas of Skagerrak and Kattegat flow into each other in the peak, and you can actually watch this while it happens.
+The two seas of Skagerrak and Kattegat flow into each other at the peak, and you can watch it happen while standing on the beach!

 And a final thing about Grenen in Skagen: It is the place in Denmark where you can observe the largest variety of bird species.
 During spring, it is even considered the best place in all of Northern Europe to observe birds of prey, as they will be present in significant numbers.